Logo

 Robert Patterson led militia into combat with rioting civilians, leading to loss of life on both sides.

-Robert Patterson was considered for command of the expedition to Veracruz which eventually went to Winfield Scott.
+Robert Patterson was considered for command of the overall expedition by President James K Polk, however it was given to Winfield Scott instead.

 Robert Patterson led the American pursuit of the Mexican Army and was the first to enter Jalapa.